 By Colleen Theisen, Chief Curator

 The Special Collections Research Center is excited to announce the acquisition of a unique photo album that opens up several avenues for further research.
-The photo album contains 20 cabinet card albumen photographs of fashionably dressed well-off people from the late 19th century, the majority or possibly all of the images featuring African Americans.
+The photo album contains 20 cabinet card albumen photographs of fashionably dressed well-off people from the late 19th century, the majority or possibly all of the images featuring Black Americans.

 The photographs do not have any names written identifying the subjects, but they do all have identified photographers.
 More than half of the portraits have Detroit photographer’s marks, including “Sr. Clear”, “Willard”, “Eisenhardt”, and “Hughes”.
 Others include “J.B.
 Dettmer” (Cincinnati), “Wilson” (Chicago), and “Kruse” (New Bedford, Mass.)
 While the date and names are unknown, this album opens up many avenues for our students and faculty to research and find out more about the photographers, the fashions, and the album itself, which may reveal the date and the story of the community represented in this album.

-For classroom use, this album greatly expands SCRC’s documentation of African Americans in photographs in the 19th century.
-While an album with identified subjects would have opened up more immediate avenues for research, portraits of African American subjects in the 19th century who likely chose to be photographed and the had agency in their portrayal are more rare.
+For classroom use, this album greatly expands SCRC’s documentation of Black Americans in photographs in the 19th century.
+While an album with identified subjects would have opened up more immediate avenues for research, portraits of Black American subjects in the 19th century who likely chose to be photographed and the had agency in their portrayal are more rare.
 Many of our photography collections in SCRC are from journalists and photographers who traveled around the world with an ethnographic eye, photographing people as “types” or circus advertising photographs from performers, as those were produced in greater numbers and therefore survive in larger numbers.
-In the classroom these portrait photographs can add complexity to the discussion, and inspire students to imagine the lives of prominent African American families in Detroit in the 1880s-1890s.
+In the classroom these portrait photographs can add complexity to the discussion, and inspire students to imagine the lives of prominent Black American families in Detroit in the 1880s-1890s.

 Another interesting feature of this acquisition is the unique materiality of the album itself.
 The decorative celluloid cover is a fascinating early example of a form of plastic being used as a “book” cover.
 SCRC’s Plastics Artifacts Collection has a few examples of religious books like prayer books and Bibles, as well as examples of autograph books dated to the early 1890s with celluloid covers, but none so large and with such an elaborate color image.